Patio Hotel and Urban Resort

 What we say:

-The rooftop infinity pool is the hotel’s biggest selling point, a place when city sunseekers can lose hours topping up the tan and tower-spotting.
+The rooftop infinity pool is the hotel’s biggest selling point, a place where city sunseekers can lose hours topping up their tan and tower-spotting.
 The view includes pagodas, the Independence Monument and several nascent high-rises, and it’s particularly pretty at night.
 If you’re after a proper swim though, you might be disappointed — this is more for relaxed cocktails and dipping.
 The pool is narrow and deep with loungers that you can launch yourself off straight into the water.
+Crossing the stone bridge is something of a trippy experience, as long as you don’t actually trip.
+If you’re not staying here, the day rate for using the pool is $10, and we can thoroughly recommend dropping in for an evening sundowner too.

 The Elephant in the Kitchen restaurant serves food between 6:00 and 23:00, but late risers take note — breakfast is only available until 10:00.
+It looked fabulous though on the day that we visited.
 Dishes are reasonably priced, with a choice of Khmer mains, Asian tapas, pizzas and pasta from about $4.50.
-Drinks are a different matter — $2.50 for a Coke or $5 for a litre bottle of water feels like someone got overexcited with the profit calculator.
+Drinks are a different matter — $2.50 for a Coke or $5 for a litre bottle of water feels like someone got over-excited with the profit calculator.

-Wifi is available throughout the hotel, although it’s strongest in the public areas, with three computer consoles for those travelling unplugged.
-The 6th floor spa offers traditional Khmer and oil massages and you can order in to your sunlounger by the pool too.
+WiFi is available throughout the hotel, although it’s strongest in the public areas, with three computer consoles for those travelling unplugged.
+The sixth floor Petal Spa offers traditional Khmer and oil massages and you can order in to your sunlounger by the pool too.
 The front desk arrange day tours with a car or tuk tuk, as well as onward travel options, although you will get cheaper prices by doing the legwork yourself.

 The 45 rooms are accessed by a fancy touch screen lift, a luxury missing in many Phnom Penh hotels.
 The standard single rooms are big enough for a solo traveller, but located on the side of the hotel with a view of a wall.
-Superior and Deluxe rooms are twins or doubles; some come with narrow balconies which aren’t really worth the extra cash.
-Rooms feature firm platform beds, sleek black tiled floors, and clean, well-stocked bathrooms.
-There’s plenty of abstract art, concrete and natural wood to comply with the Asian boutique chic style.
+Superior and deluxe rooms are twins or doubles; some come with narrow balconies which aren’t really worth the extra cash.
+Rooms feature firm platform beds, sleek black tiled floors, and clean, well-stocked bathrooms, all embellished with plenty of black distressed tiles, geometric art, polished concrete and natural wood to comply with Asian boutique chic style.
+Somehow, though such features should be overly masculine and oppressive, they combine in such a way that’s stylish and open-feeling.

-Rack rates are pricy, starting at $90 for a standard single room and $140 for a deluxe double with a private balcony, both including breakfast.
+Rack rates are pricy, starting (during high season) at $90 for a standard single room and $140 for a deluxe double with a private balcony, both including breakfast.
 You’re likely to get a better deal by checking the hotel’s promotions on their website or looking at online booking sites.
+If you’re staying more than one night, the low season rates may well be further reduced.

 Make a reservation online now